FGCH/amcData/MainData/LaevenValenciaVariableDescriptions.md

   <TR> <TD align="right"> 50 </TD> <TD> FiveYearRecovery </TD> <TD> Recovery during period t to t+5, where t is the first year of the crisis </TD> </TR>
   <TR> <TD align="right"> 51 </TD> <TD> OutputLoss </TD> <TD> Output loss during period t to t+3 </TD> </TR>
    </TABLE>

+# Notes on changes made to Laeven and Valencia (2012) data

+ - Brazil's PROER was added as a **AMC** and classified as 'Decentralised' in the **AMCType** variable.
+It was created in 1996.
+More details can be found the Banco Central Do Brazil's website <http://www.bcb.gov.br/?PROEREN>.